 Try out this challenging 4-skills ESL activity with your more advanced level students.
 Find (or write) a dialogue that uses a mix of common and proper nouns.
 In pairs, students have to work together to dictate the conversation and then put it into the correct order.

 Usually, I’m a little bit lax with things like capital letters and articles when checking answers but if I’m using this activity to review this grammar point, I’m not!
 Before getting started, I mention to my students to pay close attention to the nouns.
 If it’s a proper noun, then it should have a capital letter.
-If a common noun, it will usually have an article.
+If a common noun, it will usually have an article (some ideas here: ESL Article Activities).
 Then, I check to make sure and review it at the end!
 Want to give it a try?

 #3: Dictogloss Common and Proper Noun Activity